FinGu/gamingtool/README.md

 - run game
 - list (wine or game)

-On first usage the .gamingtool folder is created in $HOME
+With the first usage of the program a folder named .gamingtool is created in $HOME

-Folder structure of .gamingtool
+Folder structure of .gamingtool:

 ```bash
 ├── config
 ├── game